-Palumbo-Donahue School of Business at Duquesne University
+Duquesne University - Palumbo-Donahue School of Business

 Why you should consider this program

-Consistently ranked in the Top 10 in the United States by Corporate Knights for preparing graduates to "change the world and improve the business climate," our MBA Sustainable Business Practices provides you with a transformative education to jump- start your career.
+Consistently ranked in the Top 10 in the United States by Corporate Knights for preparing graduates to "change the world and improve the business climate," our One-Year MBA in Sustainable Business Practices provides you with a transformative education to jump- start your career.
 As a student, you will tackle groundbreaking consulting projects, collaborating with executives to launch profitable new products and inspire innovation.
 Accredited by AACSB, the one-year format integrates multiple dimensions of sustainability, embodying the United Nations' Principles for Responsible Management Education (PRME).
-Our curriculum integrates the triple bottom line, design thinking, and ethics with the goal of creating a better society for all.
+Our curriculum focuses on the integrated bottom line, design thinking, and ethics with the goal of creating a better society for all.
 Students take part in Net Impact, case competitions, and professional development activities.
 Our global business trip provides a unique opportunity to collaborate with overseas executives and conduct fieldwork with MBA students from partner universities.
 Trips include corporate site visits and meetings with academic leaders to discuss pressing regional issues.
 Recent topics include eco-tourism in the Amazon rainforest, food supply challenges in India, and smart cities in Scandinavia.

 Benefits for Coverdell Fellows

 |Tuition/fees for Complete Program||Value of Coverdell Fellowship||Net cost *|

 |In state||$ 59,316||$ 27,000||$ 32,316|